theandrewfulton/assignment-portfolio-site/questions.md

 - pages other than index.html in a pages directory?
 - Do I need a Projects page?
 Demonstrate skills and interests, get instructors opinion
 - Show links using Previous and Next between blog posts on sitemap?
+- To what degree does our form have to work?
+Can you just input text, click submit and nothing happens?